NordicESMhub/nicest2-fair-hackathon/content/notes/hackmd-cookbook-working-group-notes.md

 # Cookbook / DMP work group, Day 3 (Wednesday)

 Background: https://fairplus.github.io/the-fair-cookbook/content/home.html
   - What is a "recipe?"
 Could be useful to define the definition of this and "cookbook" in introduction
     - Not complete, but some answers can be found here: https://fairplus.github.io/the-fair-cookbook/content/recipes/help/how-to-create-recipe-with-git.html

+To do's:
-(Hamish): mailing list -> meeting schedule
+- Create a mailing list -> meeting schedule

-FAIRs fair - review of first draft.
+- FAIRs fair - review of first draft.

 ## Create a starting template